yiisoft/yii2/docs/guide/tutorial-performance-tuning.md

 Execute DB queries and fetching data from databases is often the main performance bottleneck in a Web application.
 Although using [data caching](caching-data.md) techniques may alleviate the performance hit, it does not fully solve the problem.
-When the database contains enormous amount of data and the cached data is invalid, fetching the latest data could be prohibitively expensive without proper database and query design.
+When the database contains enormous amounts of data and the cached data is invalid, fetching the latest data could be prohibitively expensive without proper database and query design.

 A general technique to improve the performance of DB queries is to create indices for table columns that